 Once you've done that, a few block options will appear on the right.
 If you don't see them, click within the block itself or click on the gear icon on the top right of your screen to show the sidebar.

-From the first panel in the block's options you can select which sources to display or which ones to hide in this particular section of your site.
+From the first panel in the block's options you can select which sources to display or which ones to exclude in this particular section of your site.

-Toggle on the "Show all Feed Sources" option to display items from all sources.
-When doing so, you are also able to exclude specific sources by searching for them by name.
-This is great for when you have many feed sources and you'd like to display them all here except a select few.
+Toggle on the "Show all Feed Sources" switch to display items from all sources.
+When doing so, you will also be able to exclude specific sources by searching for them by name.
+This is great when you have many feed sources and you'd like to display them all here except a select few.